World in Your Hands

-"World in Your Hands" is a song by German Eurodance group Culture Beat, released in March 1994 by Dance Pool as the fourth single and the last one marketed in almost all countries in Europe from their second album, Serenity (1993).
+"World in Your Hands" is a song by German Eurodance group Culture Beat, released in March 1994, by label Dance Pool, as the fourth single and the last one marketed in almost all countries in Europe from their second album, Serenity (1993).
 As for other Culture Beat's singles, a CD maxi entirely composed of remixes was added among the available media a short time after.
 The ballad is written by Nosie Katzmann with Jay Supreme, Torsten Fenslau and Peter Zweie, and produced by Fenslau.
-It was a top-10 hit in Finland and the Netherlands.
+It was a top-10 hit in Finland, Israel and the Netherlands.
 In the United Kingdom, it peaked at number 20.
 Its accompanying music video was directed by Matt Broadley and filmed in Sweden.

 Critical reception

 AllMusic editor William Cooper complimented the song as "competent and entertaining".
 In his weekly UK chart commentary, James Masterton said, "Just when it seemed Culture Beat records could not get any faster they suddenly release a slow one."
-Ian Gittens from Melody Maker found that it "isn't quite so instant [as "Anything"] but it does boast the kind of killer chorus which many infinitely hipper club acts and DJs would die for."
+Ian Gittens from Melody Maker found that it "isn't quite so instant [as 'Anything'] but it does boast the kind of killer chorus which many infinitely hipper club acts and DJs would die for."
 Alan Jones from Music Week commented, "After a trio of big hits, it is becoming obvious that Culture Beat aren't going to disappear overnight.
 And this is actually a more stylish and better-written song than some of their tunes, but it will probably meet with more resistance too as it is less obvious "in your face".
 Basically, it is a sweet ballad, but one which has been submerged beneath heavy percussion and bass elements and, like all the group's songs, it comes with a leaden rap."

 Terry Staunton from NME commented, "Stress on my mind, I think I'll end it all/People tell me to stand tall/But I don't wanna live/Got nothin' to give/And I'm tired of hitting walls.
 Bloody hell!
 Continental techno pop with a suicide lyric!
 Can't wait to read The Chart Show captions on this one.
 Never mind 'Mr. Vain', Culture Beat ought to be calling the Samaritans.
 Inevitably destined for the Top Ten, and surely the only hit from this or any other year that advocates topping yourself with a bullet and a shot of gin."
-Sylvia Patterson from Smash Hits was less enthustiastic and gave it two out of five, writing, "They are the new Snap! and to prove it they're here with a song just like all the others except it's got that "sinister" moody synth and underwater piano."
+Sylvia Patterson from Smash Hits was less enthustiastic and gave it a score of two out of five, writing, "They are the new Snap! and to prove it they're here with a song just like all the others except it's got that "sinister" moody synth and underwater piano."